tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

     memory_cards=nil>
 ```

-As you can see above, traits will still "inherit" the default values set up in our baseline factory and we can also still override any individual attributes.
+As you can see above, traits will still inherit the default values set up in our baseline factory, and we are still able to override any individual attributes.

-Now that we've created our traits, I want to mention that, for this example, it _could_ make sense to directly set `frame_size` when creating our factories.
-Since `crop_factor` is a mathematical formula based on `frame_size`, it may be easier to understand our test expectations if we see the actual `frame_size` as opposed to having it obfuscated by our trait.
-This reveals some of the subtly of dealing with traits and the potential to introduce [mystery guests](https://thoughtbot.com/blog/mystery-guest).
-For a casual photographer like myself, the relationship between `frame_size` and `crop_factor` is fuzzy, but having the number explicitly set in the test could provide a signal of how the calculation is done.
-On the other hand, you will likely find an experienced team working on this application will have industry knowledge, and know `full_frame` means  "35x24" and how that impacts the `crop_factor` calculation.
-This is a balance you may want to experiment with as you introduce traits into your tests.
+Now that we have introduced traits, I want to mention that, for this example, it _could_ make sense to set `frame_size` directly when building our factories.
+Since `crop_factor` is a mathematical formula based on `frame_size`, it may be easier to understand our test expectations if we see the actual `frame_size` (as opposed to it potentially being obfuscated by our trait).
+This concern reveals some of the subtly of dealing with traits and the potential to introduce [mystery guests](https://thoughtbot.com/blog/mystery-guest).
+For a casual photographer like myself, the relationship between `frame_size` and `crop_factor` is not something I understand well.
+In my case, having the `frame_size` set directly in the test could provide a signal of how it is involved in the `crop_factor` calculation.
+On the other hand, you will likely find that an experienced team working on this application will have industry expertise and know `full_frame` means  35x24 and how that impacts the `crop_factor` calculation.
+These concerns are a balance you will want to experiment with as your application, test suite, and team evolves.

 ## Combining Traits

-One of the primary reasons I find myself reaching for traits over inheritance is the ability to combine multiple traits when creating new factories.
+A principal reason I find myself reaching for traits over inheritance is the ability to combine traits when creating new factories.

-Let's imagine we needed the ability to search for a camera by any of its attributes.
-Starting with a single attribute, we can use our existing trait for `frame_size` and write tests like the following.
+To try out combining traits, imagine that we need to support searching for a camera by any of its attributes.
+Starting with a single attribute, we can use our existing trait for `frame_size` and write a test like the following.

 ```ruby
 describe '#search' do